 Lemonade Stand Ideas for Young Entrepreneurs Picture Books

 Peg + Cat: The Lemonade Problem by Jennifer Oxley and Billy Aronson

 It’s not easy to run a lemonade stand, especially when you are bartering for marbles.
 Pricing is hard to figure out.
 When Peg and Cat’s business picks up, they have another problem.
 No cups!
 More bartering is required in a complex transaction of cups for cookies, red peppers, and dancing.
-Peg and cat learn that running a business requires fast and flexible problem solving skills.
-Young entrepreneurs will relate the unforeseen challenges of running a lemonade stand! [picture book, ages 4 and up]
+Peg and cat learn that running a business requires fast and flexible problem-solving skills.
+Young entrepreneurs will relate to the unforeseen challenges of running a lemonade stand! [picture book, ages 4 and up]

 The Monster Money Book by Loreen Leedy